robertmand/FAIR-DaSH/_episodes/ep1.md

 Each foundationa principle is divided into guiding principles that act as a guideline for those wishing to enhance the reusability of their data.

 In this course, we will contexualize these guidaning principle by going through data life cycle which will help you  understand **WHY and HOW to FAIR?** rather than going through each principles.
-You can find information about guiding principles covered in each episode in  the bottom **Key Points** section
+You can find information about guiding principles covered in each episode in  the bottom **Key Points** section.

 A comprehensive information for each guiding principle is provided through [GO FAIR](https://www.go-fair.org/fair-principles/)